-- Ifthe above step cannot be done,place the tooth in a container and cover with a small amount of whole milk or saliva.
+- If you cannot do the above step, place the tooth in a container and cover it with a small amount of cow's milk or saliva.

-- The tooth can also be carried between lower lip and lower gum or under the tongue.
+- You can also hold the tooth between your lower lip and gum or under your tongue.

 - A tooth-saving storage device (Save-a-Tooth, EMT Tooth Saver) may be available at your dentist's office.
-Such a kit contains a travel case and fluid solution.
-Consider buying one for your home first aid kit.
+This type of kit contains a travel case and fluid solution.
+Consider buying 1 for your home first aid kit .

 Also follow these steps:

-- Apply a cold compress to the mouth and gums for pain.
+- Apply a cold compress on the outside of your mouth and gums to ease pain.

 - Apply direct pressure using gauze to control bleeding.

-You may not need an emergency visit for a simple chip or broken tooth.
-You shouldstill have it fixed to avoid sharp edges that can cut the lips or tongue.
+You may not need an emergency visit for a simple chip or a broken tooth that is not causing you discomfort.
+You should still have the tooth fixed to avoid sharp edges that can cut your lips or tongue.